-assessed.
-31 This is particularly important where a person's particular impairment may make it more difficult for them to envisage abstract concepts.
-But it is also important to give the person sufficient information about the options that they are being asked to choose between that they are given the opportunity to understand (if they are capable of doing so) the reality of those options.
-In other words, and to take a common example, you should not simply seek to assess a person's ability to decide between living at home and living in a care home in the abstract, but rather by reference to what continuing to live at home would be like (for instance, what care package would the relevant local authority provide) and what living in an actual care home would be like.32
+sufficient information about the options that they are being asked to choose between that they are given the opportunity to understand (if they are capable of doing so) the reality of those options.
+In other words, and to take a common example, you should not simply seek to assess a person's ability to decide between living at home and living in a care home in the abstract, but rather by reference to what continuing to live at home would be like (for instance, what care package would the relevant local authority provide) and what living in an actual care home would be like.38

-- 33. The ability to understand also extends to understanding the reasonably foreseeable consequences of reaching a decision or failing to do so (s.3(4)). - 34.
-When you are making an assessment of capacity it is vital that you ask yourself the questions set out at paragraph 64.
-Consider the responses, and record them in the assessment form or the COP3.
+35. When you are making an assessment of capacity it is vital that you ask yourself the questions set out at paragraph 74.
+Consider the responses and record them in the assessment form or the COP3.
 Be in a position to explain to the court how questions have been put to P, where they have been put, what efforts have been made to ensure that P understands the information before him or her.